 Across Greece, no priesthood organized the worship of the gods of Homer and Hesiod.
 But there were cults with their own priesthood.
 At the town of Eleusis in Attica (18 kilometers northwest of the center of Athens) was the cult that worshipped the goddess Demeter and her daughter Persephone.
 Cult members saw these gods as rewarding them in the afterlife.
 The cult had festivals, rites and ceremonies and beliefs induced by visions that members considered exclusive to their group.
 The cult had its secrets, which were described to new members during initiation.
 This was a kind of worship that today is called the "mystery religions."
-It was a common kind of grouping across the world, this grouping called the Eleusinian Mysteries, which scholars estimate began as early as the 1600s BCE.
+It was a common kind of grouping across the world, and this particular grouping is called the Eleusinian Mysteries, which scholars estimate began as early as the 1600s BCE.

 Among the Greeks the killing of animals for meat was ritualized, and the Greeks continued to engage in human sacrifices.
 By the 700s this included purification rituals.
 In Athens, if some kind of calamity appeared such as drought, famine or plague, the community would choose individuals of low standing, perhaps slaves, as "scapegoats" to sacrifice.
 The Athenians regularly maintained a number of degraded and useless persons at public expense, and when a calamity befell the city they sacrificed one person for the town's men and another for the town's women.
 The two were paraded through the city, led outside the city's wall and then killed, perhaps by being stoned to death.
 In some cities the purification ritual was practiced annually.